Generic Name: levonorgestrel

 - For use as post-coital contraception (emergency contraception)

-- Acute pelvic inflammatory disease (PID) or a history of PID unless there has been a subsequent intrauterine pregnancy
+- Acute pelvic inflammatory disease (PID) or endometritis or a history of PID unless there has been a subsequent intrauterine pregnancy

-- Postpartum endometritis or infected abortion in the past 3 months
+- Infected abortion in the past 3 months

 - Known or suspected uterine or cervical neoplasia

-- Known or suspected breast cancer or other progestin-sensitive cancer, now or in the past
+- Known or suspected breast cancer or other hormone-sensitive cancer, now or in the past

 - Uterine bleeding of unknown etiology